sushantsahu1987/dearie-work-log/README.md

 - [ ] Update all sushantsahu.in projects to next 13.4.2
 - [ ] Refactor sushant sahu resume api
 - [ ] Explore mongo migrate
+- [ ] Enable credit card to work in singapore

 #### *12th Fri, May 2023*
 - [x] Delete Astrovim